 I graduated from Essex Agricultural and Technical High School with a major in companion animal and pet shop management which brought me to a college degree in animal science.
 I have never thought of doing anything else but working with animals.
 In the fall of 2020 I found Partners in Canine and have had an amazing experience working with and continuing to learn from Meg and Merri to become a trainer myself.

-I currently reside in Portland with my new 4 month old Border Collie, Sebastian.
+I currently reside in Portland with my Border Collie, Sebastian.
 My dream dog was always a Border Collie due to their personality, energy, and intelligence.
 I look forward to doing lots of training with him and getting into agility in the near future.